web-platform-tests/rfcs/rfcs/polyfill_testing.md

 to be transparently injected into tests.

 Advantages:
-* Polyfill is transparently inserted across all existing tests (including ref tests).
+* Polyfill is transparently inserted across all existing tests (including reftests).
 * Served files would match original test files.
 * As no modification is required, can easily switch mechanisms later.